lesliehebb/STSP/README.md

 In and out of transit starspot modeling code

+V4.4.2  2015-04-08

+L & G fixed bug in combining solutions from the walkers, which should help speed up convergence.

+### NOTE
+The default mode should have these flags set in the top of the code, which improves speed during the MCMC solutions being run in bulk.

+    #define QUIET 1
+    #define QUIETMCMC 1
+    #define ANYPRINTVIS 0

+To get the optional visaulization outputs to work (action L), change them to this and recompile STSP:

+    #define QUIET 0
+    #define QUIETMCMC 0   // optional
+    #define ANYPRINTVIS 1

 V4.4.1  2014-09-09

 Light curve file now has an extra column that identifies which starspots